-Competing models include Mazda CX-9, Hyundai Santa Fe, Hyundai Santa Fe Sport, Toyota Highlander, Jeep Grand Cherokee, Kia Sorento, Ford Explorer, Ford Edge, Jeep Wrangler, Nissan Pathfinder, Toyota 4Runner, Honda Pilot, Dodge Journey and GMC Terrain.
+Competing models include Mazda CX-9, Hyundai Santa Fe, Hyundai Santa Fe Sport, Toyota Highlander, Jeep Grand Cherokee, Kia Sorento, Chevrolet Equinox, Ford Explorer, Ford Edge, Jeep Wrangler, Nissan Pathfinder, Toyota 4Runner, Honda Pilot, Dodge Journey and GMC Terrain.

 Last Model Reviewed: 2015